 These three lived and worked during the Old Kingdom, between 2700 and 2600 BCE.

 The most common problems ancient Egyptians suffered from were:

 Respiratory problems caused by the sand.
 Coughing was soothed with a mixture of herbs and honey, but the root cause didn’t have a cure.
 Tuberculosis was common.

 Dental problems, especially the wearing down of the enamel due to the use of ground stone or sand in the making of bread.
 This was an extremely painful condition and usually led to the exposure of the pulp of the teeth and the formation of abscesses.
-It sometimes led to the wearing down of the jaw bone too.
-Everyone in ancient Egypt suffered from this as is seen from the mummies.
+It sometimes led to the wearing down of the jawbone too.
+It seems that everyone in ancient Egypt suffered from this as is seen from the mummies.

 Aches and pains, for example from arthritis, were treated with oils and massage.

-Ancient Egyptian medicine was truly a mix between two extremes, from the very logical to the very bizarre.
-But you still have to admire the fact that the ancient Egyptians had a medical care system at all.
+Ancient Egyptian medicine was truly a mix between two extremes, from the very logical to the very strange.
+But you still have to admire the fact that the ancient Egyptians had a medical care system in the first place.
 They were quite advanced in that respect.

 I hope you enjoyed this page on Ancient Egyptian Medicine.
 If you did, please share it with anyone else you think might like it.
 And if you subscribe to my newsletter, you’ll be updated whenever I upload a new page or video.